alexandragre/group5-tawk17-project-2023/README.md

 # group5-tawk17-project-2023

-Alexandra, Kinga and Isabella
+By Alexandra Gredeus, Kinga and Isabella Sundqvist

-# technologies used for this project (HTML, CSS, JavaScript, PHP, MySQL).
+# technologies used for this project (HTML, CSS, MyWorkBench PHP, MySQL).